stfbk/stfbk.github.io/_teaching/index.md

 # Internship Projects

-Please visit the [internship projects page](https://csfbk.github.io/internships) on the Centre for Cybersecurity website to see the full list of available internship projects.
+Please visit the [internship projects page](https://csfbk.github.io/internships) on the Centre for Cybersecurity website to see the full list of available theses and internship projects, and apply for them.

 - [Projects for Academic Year 2023-2024](/teaching/projects/2023-2024)